Why A Reverse Mortgage Loan Is Really Just Cashflow

 Making Your Retirement Funds Go Much Further

 A common misconception is that you lose something with a reverse mortgage loan.
-But all you’re doing is converting equity into tax-free cash while you continue to live in your home.
+But all you’re doing is converting equity into tax-free cash while you continue to live in your home as part of a strategic retirement plan.
 And if you were to choose a line of credit as payment, the amount that you don’t spend actually continues to grow every year.

 *This article does not constitute tax advice.
 Please consult a tax advisor regarding your specific situation.